8 Factors That Affect Home Value

 A home’s age and condition are high on the list of considerations when evaluating a home’s value.
 A newer home will have a newer infrastructure and modern amenities like plumbing, electrical, roof and appliances that will require less maintenance and upkeep.
 Because of this, buyers are likely to pay more for the convenience of a turnkey home with all the bells and whistles.

-If a home has been well maintained with upgrades throughout the years, it too can appraise well.
-While the market value may dictate a sale price, the value of the home’s intrinsic value could be priceless to certain buyers.
-Architectural features or the historical significance of a home can be priceless to some buyers and its value cannot be quantified with comparables.
+If an older home has been well maintained with upgrades throughout the years, it too can appraise well.
+While the market value may dictate a sale price, the intrinsic value of the home could be priceless to certain buyers.

-With older homes, buyers will want to have a thorough home inspection to ensure the systems in place are safe, efficient, and have some useful life left.
+Architectural features or the historical significance of a home can be valuable to some buyers and its value cannot be quantified with comparables.
+With older homes, buyers will want to have a thorough home inspection to ensure the systems in place are safe, efficient and have some useful life left.

 On the other hand, a newer home may benefit from a new kitchen floor to bring the home’s aesthetic up to current home design standards.
 It’s important to follow current home trends if you want to make renovation decisions that are a worthwhile investment and will stand the test of time.